MicrosoftDocs/visualstudio-docs/docs/ide/how-to-locate-and-organize-project-and-item-templates.md

 - *\\<VisualStudioInstallationDirectory>\Common7\IDE\ProjectTemplates\\<Programming Language>\\<Locale ID>*

-For example, the following directory contains the Visual Basic item templates for English (LCID 1033):
+For example, the following directory has the Visual Basic item templates for English (LCID 1033):

    *C:\<VisualStudioInstallationDirectory>\Common7\IDE\ItemTemplates\VisualBasic\1033\*

 ## Organize templates

 The categories in the **New Project** and **Add New Item** dialog boxes reflect the directory structures that exist in the installed template and user template locations.
 User templates can be organized into their own categories by adding new folders to the user template directory.
-The **New Project** and **Add New Item** dialog boxes reflect any changes you make to your user template categories.
+The **New Project** and **Add New Item** dialog boxes show any changes you make to your user template categories.

 > [!NOTE]
 > You cannot create a new category at the programming language level.
 New categories can only be created within each language.